ZviRosenfeld/IEnumerableCorrelater/README.md

     new SplitToChunksCorrelaterWrapper<char>(innerCorrelater, chunkSize);
 continuousCorrelater.OnResultUpdate += (CorrelaterResult<char> partialResult) =>
 {
-    // Do something with the  here.
+    // Do something with the result here.
     // Please note that the OnResultUpdate will only contain the new segment (and not previously sent segments).

     myUi.Distance += partialResult.Distance; // Note that the accumulated distance may differ from the actual distance.